-In 2002, Church-on-Main moved again to the Fountain Square on Main Road, Rondebosch and began meeting in a renovated cinema.
-With its close proximity to the UCT campus, many students were added to the life of the church.
-A children’s ministry was launched during 2002 to cater for families who had joined.
+2002 / In 2002, Church-on-Main moved again to the Fountain Square on Main Road, Rondebosch and began meeting in a renovated cinema.
+With it’s close proximity to the UCT campus, many students were added to the life of the church.
+A children’s ministry was launched during 2002 to cater for the families in the church.

 2006 / Church-on-Main moved further up Main Road in 2006, to a venue at the Werdmuller Centre in Claremont.
 Since moving to the Werdmuller, many families were added to the Church, resulting in our children’s ministry growing in number and requiring larger facilities.
 The Friday evening youth meeting, which was launched in the cinema venue, also continued to grow.

 2009 / In 2009, Church-on-Main launched a site meeting on the UCT campus to cater for the influx of students who had decided to make Church-on-Main their spiritual home.

 2011 / In late 2011, by the grace of God, Church-on-Main bought the old Home Affairs building in Wynberg.
 While renovating the facility, affectionately known as ‘The Mill’ due to it‘s Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square, where we stayed for a short season.

 2013 / On Thursday, 1 August 2013, Church-on-Main held it’s first meeting in The Mill, our ‘forever home’, in Wynberg.